stt-datacore/website/static/crew/neelix_klingon_crew.md

 series: voy
 memory_alpha:
 bigbook_tier: 9
-events: 11
+events: 15
 in_portal: true
 published: true
 ---

-A strong SEC base/event pair.
-Double dips with Neelix and Klingon events and the afforementioned top 10 SEC is good enough for daily shuttles on many rosters.
+A strong SEC base/event pair double dips with Neelix and Klingon events with a few trait supplements to give him a handful of yearly bonuses.
+With very narrow value, Kleenix is a luxury event pick who you should start collecting stars on after you've sorted out your daily roster and collection crew.